 9. Preheat oven to 375 degrees F. Brush loaf top with melted butter.
 Sprinkle with topping.
 I used all the topping, way to much in my opinion, next time, I’ll try just half.

 Bake loaf until golden and bottom sounds hollow when tapped, 30-40 minutes.
 Transfer loaf to a wire rack to cool completely.

-Sadly, we couldn’t wait for it to cool, the kids smelled the delicious aroma coming from the kitchen and came running.
+Sadly, we couldn’t wait for our Chocolate Swirl Loaf to cool, the kids smelled the delicious aroma coming from the kitchen and came running.
 They were getting the milk and cups out before I even got the loaf off the stone.
 It was still a little delicate to cut (being hot out of the oven).
 We had a slice as is, and then tried it with some butter, OMG!
 The butter melting and dripping, finger licking, I just can’t describe how pleased we all were with this recipe.
 Not overpoweringly (another made up word, proof readers, please ignore) sweet, nice texture, not hard or mushy soft.
 Can’t wait till it gets colder to make this one again.
 Already picturing a cold Saturday morning, bundled up in my thick robe, my fuzzy socks keeping my feet warm, a cup of hot coffee and a few slices of bread, yum!